CyberShadow/dhcptest/README.md

 If you do not receive any replies, try using the `--bind` option to bind to a specific local interface.

-The program can also run in automatic mode if the `--query` switch is specified on the command line.
+The program can also run in automatic mode if the `--query` or '--queryall' switch is specified on the command line.
 The program has a number of switches - run `dhcptest --help` to see a list.

 An example command line to automatically send a discover packet and explicitly request option 43,